Cavaliers hiring Warriors assistant Kenny Atkinson as next coach, AP source says

+CLEVELAND (AP) — Just days ahead of the NBA draft, the Cavaliers picked their coach.

-CLEVELAND (AP) — The Cleveland Cavaliers are hiring Golden State assistant Kenny Atkinson as their new coach, a person familiar with decision told The Associated Press on Monday.
+Kenny Atkinson, an assistant with Golden State who helped Brooklyn rebuild before a puzzling departure, will be Cleveland's new coach, a person familiar with decision told The Associated Press on Monday.

-The Cavs have been looking for a new leader for their young team after firing J.B.
-Bickerstaff last month despite two straight playoff appearances.
+The Cavs have been looking for a new leader for their young team since firing J.B.
+Bickerstaff last month despite two straight playoff appearances and continued progress.

-The sides have agreed on a deal with details of Atkinson's contract still to be finalized, the person said.
+Atkinson spent the past three seasons as Steven Kerr's top assistant with the Warriors.
+In 2022, Atkinson accepted Charlotte's coaching job but backed out a week after agreeing to a four-year contract.

 Atkinson's hiring ends an expansive search by the Cavs' front office.
-Atkinson was one of at least six known candidates to interview with the team since Bickerstaff's firing on May 23 — a week after Cleveland was eliminated from the playoffs by the eventual champion Boston Celtics.
+Atkinson was one of at least six known candidates to interview with the team since Bickerstaff's firing on May 23 — a week after Cleveland was eliminated from the playoffs in five games by the eventual champion Boston Celtics.

 The 57-year-old Atkinson checked all the boxes in what the Cavs were looking for: head coaching experience, offensive-minded and a strong reputation for player development.

+He emerged as the choice by Cleveland vice president of basketball operations Koby Altman and general manager Mike Gansey last week.
+Atkinson then met with team chairman Dan Gilbert, who signed off on the Cavs' first coaching hire in five years.

-Atkinson went 118-190 in his three-plus seasons with the Brooklyn Nets, overseeing their rise from the lower tier of the Eastern Conference to a playoff berth in 2019.
-He appeared to be set for an extended run with Brooklyn following the additions of superstars Kevin Durant and Kyrie Irving, but had a surprising split from the franchise in 2020.
+Atkinson went 118-190 in his three-plus seasons with the Nets, overseeing their rise from the lower tier of the Eastern Conference to a playoff berth in 2019.
+It appeared he might be with Brooklyn for an extended period following the additions of superstars Kevin Durant and Kyrie Irving, but had a surprising split from the franchise in 2020.

-Atkinson’s parting was puzzling given the team’s growth under his guidance.
-After leaving, he spent one season on the Los Angeles Clippers’ staff before going to Golden State, where he was coach Steve Kerr’s top aide.
+Atkinson’s parting was a major surprise given the team’s growth under his guidance.
+After leaving, he spent one season on the Los Angeles Clippers’ staff before going to Golden State.

 With the Warriors, Atkinson got to see one of the league’s best offensive players in Stephen Curry and immersed himself in a dynamic offense system he’s certain to borrow from with Cleveland.

 Hiring a new coach was the first priority in a pivotal summer for the Cavs.
-Next is getting All-Star guard Donovan Mitchell to accept a long-term contract extension, the NBA draft and perhaps retooling the roster with trades.
+Next is getting All-Star guard Donovan Mitchell to accept a long-term contract extension, this week's draft (Cleveland has the No. 20 overall pick) and perhaps retooling the roster with trades and in free agency.

-After the Cavs were knocked out of the playoffs, president of basketball operations Koby Altman said the team needed a coach who could bring new ideas and a fresh approach to get the most from the team's core of players — Mitchell, Allen, guard Darius Garland and forward Evan Mobley.
+After the Cavs were knocked out of the playoffs, Altman said the team needed a coach who could bring new ideas and a fresh approach to get the most from the team's core of players — Mitchell, Allen, guard Darius Garland and forward Evan Mobley.

 AP NBA: https://apnews.com/hub/nba